Rock Art depiction of a Maze

 The maze designs in rock art represent the treacherous and dangerous path that the soul must navigate to reach the afterlife.
 The various rock art scenes combine symbols, such as the tri-fingered bird, the sun, and the celestial bird, that help the soul journey through the underworld.

 In Zavaroni A. (2006) words, 'The prehistoric labyrinths simply denote a conception of the world related to the rebirth of souls.
-To depict or to carve them is not only an act of veneration but also has a didactic function for those observing the images2'.
+To depict or to carve them is not only an act of veneration but also has a didactic explanation for those alive.
 In essence, the maze describes a mental process associated with the painful departure from the living world.
 Modern maze interpretation shifted from death into a life journey symbolizing the choices in selecting the right path to achieve a goal such as finding god or reaching salvation

 Bibliography